-• Admissions - referred to the appeals process outlined in the Admissions Policy.

-• Student protection - referred to safeguarding procedures outlined in the Student Protection and Safeguarding Policy.

-Exclusion - referred to the procedures outlined in the Behaviour Policy and Suspension and Exclusion Policy.

-• Whistleblowing - referred to the internal whistleblowing procedures outlined in the Whistleblowing Policy.

-• Staff grievances - referred to the internal grievance procedures outlined in the Grievance Policy.

-• Staff code of conduct - referred to the internal disciplinary procedures.

-• Third-party suppliers using school premises or facilities - referred to separate complaints procedures.
+- Admissions referred to the appeals process outlined in the Admissions Policy. - Child protection referred to safeguarding procedures outlined in the Child Protection and Safeguarding Policy. - Exclusion referred to the procedures outlined in the Behaviour Policy and Suspension and Exclusion Policy. - Whistleblowing referred to the internal whistleblowing procedures outlined in the Whistleblowing Policy. - Staff grievances referred to the internal grievance procedures outlined in the Grievance Policy. - Staff conduct referred to the internal disciplinary procedures. - Third-party suppliers using school premises or facilities referred to separate complaints procedures.
 The school will ensure any third-party supplier using school premises or facilities to offer community facilities or services has its own complaints procedures in place and such complaints do not fall within the scope of this policy.